FilipaGo/imdb-redesign-mobile-site-prototype/README.md

 ## Project Summary

-Project developed under the Postgraduate Diploma in Digital Experience Design which consisted in redesigning IMDb’ website, for desktop and mobile, in order to enhance the website's usability and navigation capabilities, reinvent the Company’s brand and increase the number of registered users and active participants.
+Project developed under the Postgraduate Diploma in Digital Experience Design which consisted in redesigning IMDb’s website, for desktop and mobile, in order to enhance the website's usability and navigation capabilities, reinvent the Company’s brand and increase the number of registered users and active participants.

 In order to redesign the navigation, search, homepage, movie page and celebrity page, I mapped out the following strategy: